 We also provide retirement benefits that allow executive officers the opportunity to develop an investment strategy that best meets their retirement needs.
 We will contribute up to \$0.75 of every dollar an executive officer contributes to his or her retirement plan, up to 6% of an executive officer's pay per period.
-In 2015, we contributed an additional amount equal to 8% of an executive officer's pay per period.
-This additional amount increased to 11% on January 1, 2016.
+In 2016, we contributed an additional amount equal to 11% of an executive officer's pay per period.
 See "- Nonqualified Deferred Compensation" below for additional information regarding our contributions to our executive officers' retirement plans.